 Filing for an uncontested divorce can save a significant amount of time and money in comparison to fighting it before a judge.
-It is available to couples who have agreed upon all issues involved in divorces, such as child-custody, property allocation, and spousal support.
-At Tsang & Associates, we will assist couples in negotiating a fair marital settlement agreement, and file for an uncontested divorce for a reasonable, one time flat fee.
-In addition, our firm provides a one hour divorce customer service meeting to allow both parties to quickly and efficiently separate without hard feelings.
+It is available to couples who have agreed upon all issues involved in divorces, such as child custody, property allocation, and spousal support.
+At Tsang & Associates, we will assist couples in negotiating a fair marital settlement agreement, and file for an uncontested divorce for a reasonable, one-time flat fee.
+In addition, our firm provides a one-hour divorce customer service meeting to allow both parties to quickly and efficiently.
 Our attorneys will assess your circumstances and assist you in preparing all the necessary paperwork to file for an uncontested divorce.
-Consultations are free and we look forward to speaking with you.

 We will provide an attorney prepared filing for an Uncontested Divorce with all forms and supporting documents, including:

 - Advise on how to agree on child custody, property division, child support and alimony issues

 In short, we provide a start to finish service.
 Your case is safe with us until the case is complete.